Joel Embiid sits out as 76ers zip past Nets 107-86. Philly will face Miami in the play-in tournament

 NET GAINS

-Cam Thomas scored 18 points and Noah Clowney had 13 points.
+Cam Thomas scored 18 points and Noah Clowney had 16 points.
 The Nets are in the process of finding another coach for next season.
+Ollie said he had interviewed with Nets general manager Sean Marks.

 AP NBA: https://apnews.com/hub/NBA